CodeByAliReza/UserManagement-SQFLITE-GETX-/README.md

-# UserManagement-SQFLITE-GETX-
-A professional, minimalist Flutter CRUD application using SQFlite for local storage and GetX for reactive state management

 # 🚀 Flutter Minimal CRUD with SQFlite & GetX
 A clean, production-ready implementation of a local user management system built with **Flutter**, **SQFlite**, and **GetX**.
 This project demonstrates a minimal white-focused design pattern with robust error handling and reactive state management.
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)